Original 21: Friendships

 A so-called "triangle of brotherhood" has developed between the largest left-wing fan clubs of AEK, Marseille and Livorno.
 The connection is mostly an ideological one.

-Also, AEK's, FC Partizan Minsk's,.
+Also, AEK's, FC Partizan Minsk's.

-Original 21 and Politics
+Politics

 Original 21 is widely known for their political stance and their left-wing and antifascist ideology.

-Football and Politics become homogenous in one way or another.
+Football and politics become homogenous in one way or another.
 AEK Athens is a club that has deep roots in the community around it.
 Therefore, the viewpoints of the community are generally reflected at the club.

-AEK was created by Greek Refugees.
+AEK was created by Greek refugees.
 For this reason, they represent the wider part of the general Greek society who feel they are left out and segregated.
 They offer a refuge for all fans.

-Original 21 plays a huge role in the community apart from cheering their beloved team.
-The fans promote the values of their club as well as those the community.
-AEK promotes inclusivity and harmony among its ranks and this has seen them become a force to reckon with.

 Original 21 has stood by the side of various people, such as the people of Palestine, Kurdistan, Albania, and others.

 AEK fans almost always display banners of solidarity towards the people of Palestine but has also stood against Israel and Israeli clubs.
 Specifically, several instances have attracted more people and have made a larger impact.
 The world of AEK demonstrates a particular sensitivity towards the people of Palestine.
 The Palestinian flag is almost always raised in the stands, often accompanied by banners either criticizing American and Israeli officials or showing solidarity with Palestinian fighters and activists.
 AEK, born amidst war, persecution, and displacement, cannot help but stand in solidarity with the forgotten ones of this land.

 In 2018 and in 2023, in BCL games against Hapoel Jerusalem, AEK fans raised banners against Israel but also burned several Israeli flags and violently attacked Hapoel's supporters.